MicheleTobias/Geospatial-Data-Visualization/README.md

 ## Polygons
 Polygons represents items that are large relative to the map scale.
 Examples include parks, lakes, or parcels.

+For polygon data, we'll mainly be working with the HUC 8 watershed boundary data (WBDHU8.geojson).

 ### Nominal

+NAME column

 ### Ordinal

+Rank_Acres

 ### Interval/Ratio

+AREAACRES or AREASQKM

+## Points
+Points represent data that are small relative to the map scale.
+Examples include cities on a map of North America or store locations at County Level  They have a location but no other dimension.
+Because points are one-dimension (a single location), they are somewhat different than lines and polygons in the way they can be represented.
+They are the only geometry that can be intuitively represented with an icon.
+Icons or markers in general can vary in size without compromizing the geometry itself (you can't increase the size of a polygon or length of a line without implications to the data).

+To learn about points, we will use the centroids of the watershed polygons (WBDHU8_Points_SF).
+The data is the same, but rather than working with polygons, we will be working with points that are the center of the original polygons.
+Points allow us a completely different set of ways to visualiz the data.

+### Nominal

+NAME column

+### Ordinal

+Rank_Acres

+### Interval/Ratio

+AREAACRES or AREASQKM

 ## Raster